 Winnipeg Stadium stood at 1465 Maroons Road, and was home to the Blue Bombers from 1953 to 2012.
 While there, they won 7 Grey Cups: 1958, 1959, 1961, 1962, 1984, 1988 and 1990.
 It was also home to baseball's Winnipeg Whips in 1970 and '71.
 Another baseball team, the Winnipeg Goldeyes, played there from 1954 to 1964, as a farm team of the St. Louis Cardinals, winning Northern League Pennants in 1957, 1959 and 1960.
 The new version of the Goldeyes played there from 1994 to 1998.

 The Stadium seated about 33,000 at its peak, although temporary seating for the 1991 Grey Cup raised it to 51,985.
+It was switched from natural grass to artificial turf in 1988.
 In 2000, a hotel chain bought the naming rights, and it became Canad Inns Stadium for the rest of its existence.

 The Arena was home to the Winnipeg Warriors of the Western Hockey League from its opening in 1955 until 1961, the Winnipeg Jets of the Western Canada Hockey League from 1967 to 1972, the orginal WHA/NHL Jets from 1972 to 1996, and the Manitoba Moose of the International Hockey League and the American Hockey League from 1996 to 2004, when the MTS Centre Opened.